ganeshgowtham/GlobalHackathon-AzureML-2024/docs/ml-workspace/readme.md

 registry_ml_client = MLClient(credential, registry_name="HuggingFace")
 print(registry_ml_client)
 ```
+# Understand the Azure Machine Learning service
+1. To create an Azure Machine Learning service, you'll have to:

+2. Get access to Azure, for example through the Azure portal.

+3. Sign in to get access to an Azure subscription.

+4. Create a `resource group` within your subscription.

+5. Create an `Azure Machine Learning` service to create a `workspace`.

+6. When a workspace is provisioned, Azure will automatically create other Azure resources within the same resource group to support the workspace:

+7. `Azure Storage Account`: To store files and notebooks used in the workspace, and to store metadata of jobs and models.

+8. `Azure Key Vault`: To securely manage secrets such as authentication keys and credentials used by the workspace.

+9. `Application Insights`: To monitor predictive services in the workspace.

+10. `Azure Container Registry`: Created when needed to store images for Azure Machine Learning environments.

 # Follow Steps for creation of ML Workspace in Azure
 ![Alt text](1.jpg "a title")